Inside: How to Make a Halloween Spider Mini Quilt

 Get the FREE Halloween Spider Template download by clicking the pink button below.
 You’ll be taken to the Freebies section of my Shop.

 Step 2: How to Make a Halloween Spider Mini Quilt in an Afternoon

 It started like this.
 One of our vehicles needed a repair which meant I was stuck at home without a car for two days.
 For a while, I’ve been wanting to create some sort of project with a Halloween theme.
 This would be the perfect opportunity to find a pdf pattern and sew something from scraps.
 After searching online for a bit, I gave up because I couldn’t find anything that I liked.
 Most of the projects I came across were not my style or required fabric I didn’t have laying around.
 No car = no-go-to-store

 Then I squashed a spider in my entry hall and inspiration came to me.
 Hmmm.
 It might be fun to create an improv spider by sewing some of my black fabrics together to create the appliqué fabric.
 And that’s exactly what I did.

 - I started sewing the black and nearly black fabrics together until I had a piece large enough for my spider design.

 - Then I ironed some fusible web to the back of the patched-together black fabric.

-- Next, I traced the design, cut it out, and ironed it onto a piece of white-on-white fabric.
+- Next, I traced the spider design to the fusible adhesive, cut it out, and ironed it onto a piece of white-on-white fabric.

 Need help with applique?